 Segun Akinola is a composer for film and television who has strengthened many projects with his musical acumen.
 He is most known for his music in the latest series of Doctor Who, starring the first female Doctor, Jodie Whittaker.
 Segun’s work is a key immersive tool for showrunner Chris Chibnall and series directors to establish the many adventures the Doctor and her friends travel on.
 These include the impressive 80s influenced electronic score for The Tsuranga Conundrum to the heart-wrenching Demons of the Punjab which utilised specialist Indian musicians and orchestra, all recorded at Abbey Road Studios.
+He also scored the critically acclaimed Doctor Who VR experience, Doctor Who: The Runaway.

 A BAFTA Breakthrough Brit 2017, Segun’s other work includes scoring BBC Two’s landmark four-part series Black and British: A Forgotten History, written and presented by Historian David Olusoga OBE.
 Regularly collaborating on BBC projects, he completed the scores for the major three-part series The Human Body: Secrets of Your Life Revealed and two-part series Expedition Volcano, both for BBC Two and PBS.